robgibbons/punchcard/README.md

      ./punchard.py punchard.csv
      ```
-   - This will generate an SVG and PDF version of your punch card, named `output.csv` and `output.pdf`, respectively.
+   - This will generate an SVG and PDF version of your punch card, named `output.svg` and `output.pdf`, respectively.

 **Laser Cutter**